ldn0x7dc/react-native-view-transformer/README.md

 * `enableScale` : false to disable scale.
 Default is true.
 * `enableTranslate` : false to disable translateX/Y. Default is true.
 * `maxScale` : a number.
 Default is 1.
 * `enableResistance` : true to resist over pan.
-Defaul is false.
+Default is false.
+* `enableLimits` : true so that the view cannot be moved out of its viewport.
+Default is false.
 * `maxOverScrollDistance` : a number used to determine final scroll position triggered by fling.
 Default is 20.
 * `onViewTransformed` : a callback called when transform changed, receiving current transform object, {scale: xxx, translateX: xxx, translateY: xxx}.
 * `onTransformGestureReleased` : a callback called when the transform gesture is released,  receiving current transform object, {scale: xxx, translateX: xxx, translateY: xxx}.
 Return true to abort further animations like bounce back.